wp-plugins/izeechat/readme.txt

 == Frequently asked questions ==

 = How to activate my izeechat for use it? =
 You must have already a apizee account or you must be create one if you want to use this plugin.
-You can have more infomartion for activate plugin at http://doc.apizee.com/install-izeechat
+You can have more information to activate this plugin at http://doc.apizee.com/install-izeechat

 = My plugin doesn't working! =
 Contact Apizee Inc. (info@apizee.com)